Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 The streamlined process allows applicants to apply at a Slovak embassy for both residence and citizenship at the same time, thereby removing the necessity of physical presence in Slovakia.
 According to Dr. Vetrák, the purpose of the residence permit requirement is to allow for more extensive vetting of potential applicants.

-Potential applicants are thus able to apply for a grant of permanent residence due to special circumstance (udelenie trvalého pobytu na päť rokov z dôvodov hodných osobitného zreteľa) pursuant to Section 45a(1)(b) of the Foreigner’s Residence Act (404/2011 Coll.).
+Potential applicants are thus able to apply for a grant of permanent residence due to special circumstances (udelenie trvalého pobytu na päť rokov z dôvodov hodných osobitného zreteľa) pursuant to Section 45a(1)(b) of the Foreigner’s Residence Act (404/2011 Coll.).
 It needs to be noted that residence permits granted under this provision are entirely discretionary and are not intended to facilitate potential applicants’ physical residence in Slovakia (no physical residence permit card is issued).
 An alternative route would be to obtain a Slovak Living Abroad Certificate, which entitles its holder to a residence permit and where the residence permit is issued as a physical card.

 Slovak Passport